 One reason, said Cordray, is due to the Credit Card Accountability, Responsibility and Disclosure Act of 2009.
 This law bans many practices exclusive to the sector.
 Congress deemed them abusive and as a result, made them illegal.
 This has played a significant role in limiting the number of consumer complaints.

 The numbers Cordray reported included a grand total of 72,297 complaints in all categories.
 He described it as “a significant number and a number that is increasing over time.”
 The annualized rate, he continued, means about 120,000 complaints per year with the vast majority being mortgage complaints at this time.
 That could shift with time and will likely fluctuate between credit cards, student loans, mortgage complaints and others.
 It just so happens it’s the mortgage complaints that are taking front and center at this time.
 He said he has no idea of when those shifts will happen, how often or where it might “level off”.

 A lawsuit has already been filed and settled on behalf of consumers who had registered problems with their credit card companies.
-CFPB recently closed a case with Capital One Financial Group that garnered more than $200 million in settlement monies.
+CFPB recently closed a case with one Group that garnered more than $200 million in settlement monies.
 The suit also included the Office of Comptroller of the Currency as a co-plaintiff.
-Cordray said about Capital One,
+Cordray said about the bank,

 (it) responded extremely responsibly to the problem when it was identified.
 They were as distressed and concerned as we were.

 Could it be a federal agency finally got it right?
 Maybe – and consumers who have had experience with the bureau say they finally feel as though someone is listening and change can really occur.
 Cordray reminded attendees that his agency is the one that began the suit and he hopes other credit card companies will see it as the warning it’s intended to be.
 The goal, he said, was to avoid a repeat,

 We very much want and intend for them to do that.